Future developments in Singapore: Health City Novena

 Unveiled on 30 August 2013, the 17 hectare Health City Novena is an upcoming integrated healthcare complex that will physically link up 10 buildings including, the Tan Tock Seng Hospital (TTSH), a medical school, and public and volunteer healthcare facilities in the area.
 The master plan includes an Ambulatory Centre at TTSH, the already-completed National Centre for Infectious Disease (NCID), an expanded National Skin Centre and National Healthcare Group headquarters, and a new Integrated Intermediate Care Hub (IICH) comprising Dover Park Hospice and a community hospital that will be connected to TTSH and Ren Ci Hospital for seamless patient transfers.

 Other than offering a full range of holistic care experiences, Health City Novena will also encompass health services, research and education, commercial, leisure, and public spaces.

 The entire development is expected to be completed by 2030.

 EGH Campus

 Announced on 5 March 2020, there will be a new 1,400-bed integrated hospital campus in the east of Singapore to ease the load on the existing Changi General Hospital (CGH) - currently the only hospital in the east.
 The tech-enabled hospital, located next to Bedok North MRT station, will be Singapore's 12th public general hospital and is to be managed by SingHealth.
 The general hospital, Eastern General Hospital, will provide emergency services alongside inpatient and specialist outpatient services, while the community hospital, Eastern Community Hospital, will provide intermediate services such as rehabilitation to support patients who are discharged from the general hospital.

-The pandemic-ready hospital will begin operating virtual wards in 2026 via teleconsulations and monitoring patients at home remotely before it is fully operational by 2030.
+The pandemic-ready hospital will begin operating virtual wards in 2026 via teleconsultations and monitoring patients at home remotely before it is fully operational by 2030.